 Who is concerned by continuity of learning?

 The key concern regarding continuity of learning in schools and universities is to avoid interruptions in student learning caused by a move, an absence, or a school closure.
-It enables pupils and students to continue to follow the relevant curriculum in order to acquire the knowledge they need to progress and, ultimately, obtain their intended certificate or degree.
-Another concern for continuity of learning: social ties between students and teachers
+It allows students to follow the curriculum, gain knowledge, and achieve their desired certificate or degree.
+Another concern for continuity of learning: social ties between students and teachers.

 Continuity of learning is also a key issue for companies and their employees in training.
 It enables employees to continue training using remote tools.
 They can therefore continue to develop their skills even when the training organisation is closed to the public, for example.

 It is vital that training organisations, and training officers are able to offer remote solutions for continuity of learning.
-Indeed, these institutes must offer the services they have sold – in this case, training courses – in order to fulfil their commitments.
+Institutes must deliver promised training courses to meet their commitments.
 It also enables them to maintain their business and receive payment throughout the entire period of remote learning.

 Job seekers may undertake training in order to develop existing skills or acquire new ones, with a view to changing career.
 When training organisations are closed to the public, continuity of learning solutions can be implemented to provide training remotely, within the planned timeframe.